 The confidentiality agreements are considered permanently binding.
 As such they do not end when a customer agreement expires.

-- 100% renewable energy
+- Our data centres run on 100% renewable energy

 Anti-spam policies and Certification terms

 - The consent to receive advertisements via email must be given separately.
 The recipient must either click/check a box or in some other way give a relatively clear declaration concerning their consent to receive advertisements via email.
 This declaration cannot be a part of other declarations (e.g. accepting terms and conditions).
-All web forms within eMailPlatform Ltd. adhere to these requirements.
+All web forms within eMailPlatform Canada Inc. adhere to these requirements.

 - The contracting entity responsible for the sending of an advert must be clearly identifiable.
 Every sent email must contain an easily noticeable “About Us” either in the text or through a direct link.
-The “About Us” section must contain the following information (we will help setting this up for you free of charge).
+The “About Us” section must contain the following information (eMailPlatform will help setting this up for you free of charge).

-- Name and address of the sender, legal entities also require the legal name of the entity, its representation and Commercial Registry, Association Registry, Partnership Registry or any Ltd. Registry they are registered with, as well as a registration number
+- Name and address of the sender, legal entities also require the legal name of the entity, its representation and Commercial Registry, Association Registry, Partnership Registry or any Registry they are registered with, as well as a registration number

 - Contact information, at least one valid phone number or an electronic contact form, email address and: